Design Guide

 Mechanical Backup

 Many electronic lock systems include a physical override provision for facilities teams.
-HAMILTON locker cabinets can be specified to accommodate this — so no employee is locked out due to power or connectivity issues.
 Ask your lock vendor or distributor about override options for your chosen system.

 Lockers That Bring Nature In

-Research consistently shows that offices with biophilic elements see measurably better attendance, higher satisfaction scores, and lower stress markers.
+Offices with biophilic elements consistently see better attendance, higher satisfaction scores, and lower stress markers.
 When the locker wall is also a garden, it changes how people feel about the space.

-Biophilic office locker design with integrated planters by HAMILTON Casework Solutions
+Biophilic office locker design with integrated planter box by HAMILTON Casework Solutions

 Your Lockers Should Tell Your Story

 Every surface in a HAMILTON locker is a canvas.
-The companies that do this best don't use their lockers as storage — they use them as brand infrastructure.
-Here's how.
+The companies that do this well don't treat lockers as storage — they treat them as brand infrastructure.

 Custom Color Programs

 Match brand Pantones exactly.
 Use department colors to create visual wayfinding.
-Create a gradient across a locker wall that reinforces spatial identity.
 HAMILTON can match any color system — RAL, Pantone, or custom.
+BBH used a different color on each floor of their Chicago office, creating instant spatial identity across the building.

 Vinyl Graphics & Wraps